 The meteoric pace with which technologies are evolving distress enterprises by increasing infrastructure costs and maintenance.
 Most of the recent market-bombarding technologies demand larger infrastructure provisioning, deployment and expenses thus requiring more resources and maintenance affecting abruptly the final ROI.
 Imagine the evolution from physical computers to virtualization, DevOpsSec, Dockers-containers, CRI-O, Kubernetes, microservices architecture and service mesh implementation.
 Many enterprises, at this moment, are hesitant to make a quick decision whether to invest to cope with technological change or to keep dragging enterprises with the current implementation that they have.

 Hardware-defined infrastructure comprised of servers, network cables, routers, switches and such other aspects of a typical data centre drive what software solution is going provide.
-Expansion of infrastructure demand thinking on each of the individual components that construct a data centre.
+Expansion of infrastructure demands thinking on each of the individual components that construct a data centre.

 Visualize a Hardware-defined data centre as a room containing infrastructure components when full, we are stuck.
 On the contrary, software-defined data centres would have dynamic footage and we can scale as per claims come forth.
-We would not be bounded by the physical characteristics of resources available.
+We would not be bound by the physical characteristics of resources available.
 This is the beauty of software-defined data centres, which in turn encourage embracing SDDC architecture and gaining eventual digital transformation capabilities through its implementation.

 Kubernetes is leveraging the software-defined networking that brought a plethora of advantages and is the epitome of modern networking.
-In the same way, SDDC would contribute to making data centre services easy and inexpensive to configure, manage and reducing the need for manual human intervention utilizing ultimate automation.
+In the same way, SDDC would contribute to making data centre services easy and inexpensive to configure, and manage and reducing the need for manual human intervention utilizing ultimate automation.